It’s half-baked.

 -

-My e-mail for this domain (and a few other things) are hosted in Google Apps for Domains, and I use two-factor auth and separate IMAP passwords because the whole thing is well thought out and well implemented. ↩︎
+My e-mail for this domain (and a few other things) are hosted in Google Apps for Domains, and I use two-factor authentication and separate IMAP passwords because the whole thing is well thought out and well implemented. ↩︎

 -